Should I buy a new or used car?

 How much car can you afford?
 An auto loan payment calculator can help you estimate your monthly payments, provided that you know how much money you can put down and how much your current car is worth.

-Auto Loan terms and rates may vary depending on multiple factors including, but not limited to, credit score, debt to income ratio, past credit performance.
+Auto loan terms and rates may vary depending on multiple factors including, but not limited to, credit score, debt-to-income ratio and past credit performance.
 This estimate may help you understand your car shopping price range.

 Cars lose value over time.
 This is known as depreciation.
+How do you calculate depreciation of a car?
 To calculate it, look at older models similar to the car you want to buy.
 How much did the new car cost?
 What could a used version be purchased for now?
 This difference gives an estimate of the value a particular model will lose over time.

 A new car may be more fun to drive, but you should be aware that you’re paying a premium to do so.
 The older a car, the slower its depreciation, so used cars typically lose much less value than new cars.

 - You are willing to pay a premium for buying new

 - You value the latest technology and safety features

 - You value the likelihood of no hidden maintenance or repair issues